Targeting System

 Default Target Selector: UBalancedTargetSelector

-If no per-AI selector is set, AI uses this.
-If neither is set, it falls back to UFirstTargetSelector.
+If no per-AI selector is set, AI uses the project default.
+If neither is configured, it falls back to

 When a target dies or unregisters, the system automatically handles orphaned AI: